Cost of LivingUpdated May 2026

 How does Miami compare to other south cities?

-Among southern cities in our database, Miami ranks near the middle for cost of living.
+Among southern cities in our database, Miami ranks on the higher end for cost of living.
 Nearby alternatives include Fort Lauderdale and Pompano Beach.
 Use our comparison tool to see exact category-by-category differences.

 How much does cost of living cost in Miami?